 Print out the Yardzee bucket label of your choice.
 You can leave it blank like we did, or customize the PDF by typing in the family name.
 Great for neighborhood BBQs or an easy gift idea!

 Note: Some readers have reported trouble with the embedded font to customize the labels.
-If you’re having the same trouble, first: open the PDF outside of your web browser, using a program such as Adobe Reader.
-This solves most of the problems with the font showing correctly.
+If you’re having the same trouble, be sure to open the PDF outside of your web browser, on a computer (not a mobile device) using Adobe Reader.

 We used our Canon PIXMA MG7720 on 8 1/2 x 11 paper.
 We decided to laminate ours so that it could stand up to heavy use and possible water.
 Tape it to your bucket.